ChileBob/zECC-Zebra-Wallet/README.md

 Finally, don't forget :-

-- Use this wallet at ENTIRELY AT YOUR OWN RISK
+- Use ENTIRELY AT YOUR OWN RISK
 - It may cause global warming, plague and economic catastrophe (all of which have happened recently)